Nick Bolkus: Parliamentary committee experience

-Bolkus has served on and Chaired a number of Parliamentary Committees in the areas of Legal and Constitutional Affairs, Foreign Affairs, Industrial Relations, Corporation Legislation, Indigenous Affairs, and Human Rights He was Chairman of the Senate Standing Committee on Constitutional and Legal Affairs.
+Bolkus served on and chaired a number of parliamentary committees in the areas of legal and constitutional affairs, foreign affairs, industrial relations, corporation legislation, indigenous affairs and human rights.
+He was chairman of the Senate Standing Committee on Constitutional and Legal Affairs.
 He represented the Australian Parliament at the 1983 and 1984 Constitutional Conventions and at the 41st General Assembly of the United Nations in 1986.

 Other issues

-In 2003, Bolkus was accused and personally attacked by Workplace Relations Minister Tony Abbott for failing to declare donations made by Dante Tan.
+In 2003, Bolkus was accused and personally attacked by the workplace relations minister, Tony Abbott, of failing to declare donations made by Dante Tan.
 Tan was not found guilty of any criminal offence in either the Philippines or Australia.
 Abbott accused Bolkus of having breached the legal requirements of accepting a political donation.
-Abbott also accused Bolkus of money laundering, however it became clear that the matter was in fact not a breach of any regulations regarding political donations.
+Abbott also accused Bolkus of money laundering, however it became clear that the matter was not a breach of any regulations regarding political donations.
 Bolkus successfully sued Nationwide News in the District Court of South Australia for defamation in Bolkus v Nationwide News.

-Post-Parliamentary Career
+Post-parliamentary career

 Lobbying

 Until 2015, Bolkus was a partner at Bespoke Approach, a corporate advisory firm.
-Bespoke Approach is now owned by corporate and political advisor Ian Smith and former Senior Vice-president at News Corporation Andrew Butcher.
+Bespoke Approach was founded by corporate and political advisor Ian Smith and the former senior vice-president at News Corporation, Andrew Butcher.

-Bolkus also offers political lobbying services under the names Kazaru and Nick Bolkus.
-Clients represented to the SA Parliament and SA government since 2016 include: SA Power Networks, Daycorp, D and R DeRuvo and sons, Fyfe, SSE Australia, Bedford Group, Walker Corporation, Lincoln Lakes Development Company, Kelaray Pty Ltd, Kangaroo Island Plantation Timbers Ltd, The Stehr Group, Tri-star Petroleum, Celsus/SA Health Partnership, Karadeniz Holdings, The Belgrave Group, RH & DJ Bichard Superfund.
+Bolkus also offered political lobbying services under the name "Kazaru".
+Clients represented to the South Australian Parliament and government since 2016 include SA Power Networks, Daycorp, D and R DeRuvo and sons, Fyfe, SSE Australia, Bedford Group, Walker Corporation, Lincoln Lakes Development Company, Kelaray Pty Ltd, Kangaroo Island Plantation Timbers Ltd, The Stehr Group, Tri-star Petroleum, Celsus/SA Health Partnership, Karadeniz Holdings, The Belgrave Group, RH & DJ Bichard Superfund.

 Directorships and advisory positions

-Nick Bolkus is the Chairman of Directors of Nuturf Australia Pty Ltd, and Envirogreen Pty Ltd. and Director of Wondertreat Aust Pty Ltd.and Ecofertiliser Pty Ltd.
+Bolkus was the chairman of directors of Nuturf Australia Pty Ltd and Envirogreen Pty Ltd and director of Wondertreat Australia Pty Ltd and Ecofertiliser Pty Ltd.

-He is Adviser to the Australian Hokkien Association.
+He was adviser to the Australian Hokkien Association.

-He is also currently a Director of the industry based Australian Fisheries Academy.
+Bolkus was a director of the industry-based Australian Fisheries Academy.

+Death

+Bolkus died on 25 December 2025, at the age of 75.
+He was survived by his wife, Mary, daughters Aria and Mikayla and son Nick.
+Aria was elected to state parliament for Colton at the 2026 South Australian election less than three months later.